A view of the Million Dollar Bridge from the Glacier

 Directions

-From Cordova, the campground is located 48 miles east on the Copper River Highway just before the Million Dollar Bridge.
-Highway sections at mile 36 and mile 44 are washed out.
-Access requires boat or air transportation arranged through local outfitters.
+From Cordova, the campground is 48 miles east on the Copper River Highway just before the Million Dollar Bridge.
+Road access is no longer possible due to washouts at mile 36 and mile 44.
+Arrange transport through Cordova-based outfitters offering boat rides or bush plane flights.

 Amenities